Supported number of grow kits: 1–32

 Approximate cost: $100–250

 Mushroom development requires a dedicated fruiting environment that maintains specific levels of light, warmth, humidity, and carbon dioxide.
 While the MYCOLOGOS Mini Martha addresses these constraints when fruiting 1–3 of our grow kits, fruiting more kits requires a larger space.
-A popular approach in this regard is modifying an indoor greenhouse marketed for plant growing.
-These systems are commonly referred to as “Marthas” in reference to indoor greenhouses once sold under Martha Stewart’s line of home goods.
+A popular approach in this regard is modifying an indoor greenhouse marketed for plant growing to provide the needs for maturing mushrooms.
+These systems are often referred to as “Marthas" by mushroom growers in reference to indoor greenhouses once sold under Martha Stewart’s line of home goods.

-One approach to a Martha design is to place an ultrasonic humidifier (such as this one, discussed in the MYCOLOGOS Mini Martha) on the bottom shelf of the greenhouse and set it on a minute timer to maintain 85-95% relative humidity.
-Fresh air is thereafter provided by partially unzipping the front of the greenhouse, or by cutting holes throughout the greenhouse’s slip, creating a larger version of our Tented Two-Tier PVC Fruiting Environment.
-Light is provided by indirect sunlight, by a full spectrum LED, or by fluorescent lights set to illuminate for 12–18 hours per day.
-Other Martha design styles are here and here.
+One approach to a Martha design is to place an ultrasonic humidifier on the bottom shelf of the greenhouse and set it on a minute timer to maintain 85-95% relative humidity.
+Fresh air is thereafter provided by partially unzipping the front of the greenhouse, or by cutting holes throughout the greenhouse’s slip.
+Light is provided by indirect sunlight or by a full spectrum or 6500K LED set to illuminate for 12–18 hours per day.
+Example Martha design styles are here and here.

-While these systems work great for many growers, described below is the MYCOLOGOS Mother Martha (MMM): an upgraded version of these popular fruiting spaces – one that incorporates full automation, full light coverage, even fog dispersal, and water collection features inside a small footprint.
+While these systems work great for many growers, described below is the MYCOLOGOS Mother Martha (MMM): an upgraded version of these popular fruiting spaces that incorporates full automation, full light coverage, even fog dispersal, and water collection features – all inside of a small footprint.
 Though the cost of building the MMM is higher than for the designs linked above, we feel the investment is well worth it for people planning to grow at this scale for many years.

 - Measuring tape